 A shapefile is handy for exchanging data, but it's not very useful for web editing.
 Because the shapefile is an openly documented file format, it may be possible for a web developer to write an application that edits shapefiles.
 However, this would be a significant amount of work and ArcGIS does not supply out-of-the-box web editing functionality for shapefiles.
 Nor does ArcGIS support web editing with the shapefile's more advanced (but less openly documented) cousin, the file geodatabase.

-In order to perform web editing with ArcGIS Server, your data must be stored in a relational database management system (RDBMS) and accessed through ArcSDE.
+In order to perform web editing with ArcGIS Server, your data must be stored in the ArcGIS Data Store or in a geodatabase hosted in a relational database management system (RDBMS).
 Here's what those terms mean:

-- ArcSDE is Esri technology that allows data stored in an RDBMS to be easily used within ArcGIS.
+- Geodatabases (you may also recall the term ArcSDE) are an Esri technology that allows data stored in an RDBMS to be easily used within ArcGIS.
 It provides features such as versioning and replication that allow you to maintain different branches and copies of your data to accommodate enterprise workflows.

 Why are these things required for web editing with ArcGIS Server?
 One thing you have to consider is that when you configure editing on the web, you may not want to expose your main production database to everyone on the network.
 Your data is valuable.
 You may have spent thousands of dollars collecting it.
 It may be required to meet certain quality standards.
 To protect your data, you'll probably choose to expose a copy, or replica, of it for web editing.
 This replica goes on your EC2 instance.
 You'll keep a separate replica of the data in your on-premises environment.
 This on-premises replica can be protected by your firewall, data quality checks, and so on.